Ultimate Girl’s Guide to Spain Travel!

 I once drove across Spain in a shift-stick, ALONE ~ even though I’d never driven a stick, & didn’t speak a word of Spanish!
 How I survived that trip, I’ll never know.
-Point being, Spain is a wonderful country for solo female travelers.
+Point is: Spain is a wonderful country for solo female travelers.
 And it’s a country that loves late nights, so even if you’re wandering Madrid at midnight: you won’t be alone.
 Spain offers the best of all worlds: it’s exotic ~ yet somehow familiar.
 Friendly, but not overly so.
 Lively ~ but they take siestas.
 And given its ranking as one of the safest countries in Europe, it’s an ideal country for female travel.
-So let’s dive right into our “Ultimate Girl’s Guide to Spain Travel!”
+So let’s dive right into this “Ultimate Girl’s Guide to Spain Travel!”

 Spain Travel Map!